tomhealy1/Predicting-Employee-Attrition/README.md

 * department_hr-0.29%
 * department_RandD-0.34%

 We would take a look at the main blocker for people within promotion cycles.
 Having sufficient mechanisms to support development is a key pillar of retain people.
 This is a fictional dataset so we can make things easy for ourselves and say that they did have the framewsork or guidlelines in place to facilitate the development of people.
 The departure of talent from the three departments is worrying.
 The use of exit interviews and targeted survey to better understand is required.
+Remember tghe Data Science side of think may be coll but we are looking for insifhts that can drive better outcomes for the business.